 Bryce Point offers one of the most scenic overlooks in the entire park.
 From the vista you can see many of Bryce’s typical hoodoos.
 The red hoodoos together with the green trees and blue sky form a stunning view.

-Bryce Point is very popular for sunrises.
-If you arrive before the sun rises you will be able to see the tops of the hoodoos set alight when the first rays of the sun hits them.
+This viewpoint is also very popular for sunrises.
+If you arrive to Bryce Point before the sun rises you will be able to see the tops of the hoodoos set alight when the first rays of the sun hits them.
 Almost like if they were set on fire.
 A sunrise at Bryce Point is one of the most memorable and best Bryce Canyon things to do.

-All you need to do to enjoy Natural Bridge is to jump out of your car and walk the short distance to the edge.
-There are no trails here so it’s a quick, but still very appreciated Bryce stop to make.
+All you need to do to enjoy Natural Bridge when visiting Bryce Canyon is to jump out of your car and walk the short distance to the edge.
+There are no trails to reach Natural Bridge so it’s a quick, but still very appreciated stop to make when visiting Bryce Canyon.
 The red arch and the green forest contrast each other in a beautiful way and is a great Bryce Canyon stop to make.

 Rainbow Point and Yovimpa Point sit on the southern end of Bryce Canyon National Park.
-Here you find some of the best views in the entire park.
-Rainbow Point is the highest point in Bryce Canyon National Park with its 9,120 feet (2,720 m).
+Here you when visiting Bryce Canyon find some of the best views in the entire park.
+Rainbow Point is the highest point in Bryce Canyon National Park with its 9,120 feet (2,720 m) above the ocean.

 The best hikes in Bryce Canyon

 There are hikes in Bryce Canyon for anyone.
 From short, paved and flat to longer Bryce hikes with more elevation change.
-Here you find some of the best hikes in Bryce Canyon National Park from shorter to longer.
+Here you find some of the best hikes when visiting Bryce Canyon National Park in order from shorter to longer.

 Sunset to Sunrise